zendesk/node-publisher/README.md

 * `rollback [Boolean]` - rolls back to the latest commit fetched after the `prepare` step.
 The rollback itself happens in the `after_failure` step and only if this flag is set to `true`.

 ### Default configuration
-The exact configuration depends on the npm client being used.
-In case, it is yarn, the default configuration will look like this:
+The exact configuration depends on the npm client being used and the contents of your `package.json` file.
+In case you use yarn, the default configuration will look like this:

 ```yaml
 rollback: true